Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 ---------------------------------------------------------------------------------

 After clonning has finished.
-You should have a local copy or our website on your desktop, Which seem like this:
+You should have a local copy of our website on your desktop, Which seem like this:

 ![downloadTest](/img/post/download.jpg){:class = "img-responsive"}